 US sells more GM shares, cuts stake to 7 pct.

-NEW YORK (AP) — The U.S. government is starting another phase of selling off its General Motors stock after cutting its stake in the automaker to just over 7 percent.
+NEW YORK (AP) — The U.S. government says it’s starting another phase of selling General Motors stock after cutting its stake to just over 7 percent.

 The Treasury Department says it still owns 101.3 million GM shares.
-It got 912 million shares, a 60.8 percent stake in the company, in exchange for a $49.5 billion bailout of GM in 2009.
-So far taxpayers have recovered about $36 billion.
-That means they’re still around $13.5 billion in the hole.
+It got 912 million GM shares in exchange for a $49.5 billion bailout of GM in 2009.
+So far taxpayers have recovered about $35.4 billion.
+That means they’re still $14.1 billion in the hole on the bailout.

-To break even, the remaining shares would have to sell for about $133 each.
-At the Thursday morning trading price of $36.89, the government would get about $3.7 billion more.
+To break even, the remaining shares would have to sell for nearly $140 each.
+At the current price of $37.19, the government would get nearly $3.8 billion more.
 So taxpayers are likely to lose around $10 billion on the deal.

-The Treasury plans to sell all of its shares by April 1.
+The Treasury plans to sell all of its shares by the first of April.